Skincare Routine: The 4 Rules for Adding a Product

 3

-Have you ever used a new product only to find your skin worsened instead of reaping the benefits?
-That’s the so-called skin purging phenomenon: a skin reaction that can occur after using new cosmetic products, such as those based on retinoids, alpha-hydroxy acids (glycolic acid, malic acid) and beta-hydroxy acids (salicylic acid, which is definitely the active ingredient that triggers this phenomenon most often).
-Specifically, it involves an initial worsening of the skin with a higher number of blemish-like impurities, but importantly, these will gradually fade over time.
+Have you ever used a new product only to have your Skin worsen instead of seeing benefits?
+This is the so-called skin purging phenomenon: a reaction of the Skin that can occur after using new cosmetic products, such as those based on retinoids, alpha-hydroxy acids (glycolic acid, malic acid) and beta-hydroxy acids (salicylic acid, undoubtedly the active ingredient that triggers this phenomenon most often).
+Specifically, it involves an initial worsening of the Skin with a higher prevalence of blemish-like impurities, but importantly, these gradually decrease over time.

 Why does this happen?
-These products speed up cell turnover, so clogged pores that lie beneath the skin and take 8 to 10 weeks to surface as pimples, whiteheads, or blackheads emerge more quickly onto the skin’s surface.
-This situation typically starts to improve after 6 to 8 weeks, so be patient and consistent with your use of the products.
+These products speed up cellular turnover, so clogged pores — which lie beneath the Skin and take 8 to 10 weeks to appear on the Skin as pimples, whiteheads, or blackheads — emerge more quickly onto the Skin’s surface.
+This situation typically starts to improve after 6-8 weeks, so be patient and consistent with your use of the products.

-• What to do if the product doesn't work
+• What should I do if the product doesn’t work properly

 4

-If instead, after two or three months of use, your skin continues to get worse, it’s time to stop using the product.
+If instead, after two or three months of use, your Skin continues to worsen, it is time to stop using the product.

-In fact, if your skin still reacts badly to the product, it may be better to stop using it, or use it differently: for example, you can use a BHA on your body instead of your face to target breakouts, ingrown hairs, stretch marks, keratosis pilaris, or post-waxing stains (only if they are not inflamed).
+In fact, if your Skin still reacts badly to the product, it may be better to stop using it, or perhaps use it differently: for example, you can use a BHA not on your face but on your body to combat blemishes, ingrown hairs, stretch marks, keratosis pilaris, or post-waxing spots (only if they are not inflamed).

-Also be careful how you apply the product: you might be using too much, using it too often, or even getting the order of your skincare steps wrong.
+Also be careful about how you apply the product: you might be using too much or too often, or you could even be getting the order of your skincare steps wrong.
 In this case, carefully check all the steps or ask for advice.
-The rule is not to be swayed by a promotion or by a product that worked perfectly for someone else: buy cosmetics based on your actual skin needs and requirements, and if you can, ask a specialist for advice.
+The rule is not to be swayed by a promotion or by a product that worked perfectly for someone else: buy cosmetics based on your actual needs and Skin requirements, and if possible, consult a specialist.

 Did you know we have the perfect protocol for you?

-For this type of leather, Skin First has created an ad hoc protocol.
+For this type of Skin, Skin First has created an ad hoc protocol.